Esri/calcite-design-system/packages/calcite-components/src/components/stepper/readme.md

 # calcite-stepper

-For complete usage and implementation guidance on the `calcite-stepper` component, refer to the [documentation page](https://developers.arcgis.com/calcite-design-system/components/stepper/).
+For complete usage and implementation guidance for `calcite-stepper`, refer to the [documentation page](https://developers.arcgis.com/calcite-design-system/components/stepper/).

 <!-- Auto Generated Below -->